 - You hired a new team member recently,

 - You got a new job and are about to start managing a new team.

 Those are all great reasons to be having a first one-on-one meeting with someone, so, before we begin with the tips, we just want to say: Congrats! 👏

-The truth is, first impressions matter.
-So if you’re just joining a team, or you recently hired a new employee, one of the most important things you can do is schedule your first one-on-one meeting with them – and make sure that one-on-one meeting runs smoothly.
+The truth is first impressions matter.
+So if you’re just joining a team or recently hired a new employee, one of the most important things you can do is schedule your first one-on-one meeting with them – and make sure that one-on-one meeting runs smoothly.

 In a blog post titled Questions for our first 1:1, Lara Hogan (former VP of Engineering at Kickstarter and founder of Wherewithall) argues that having a list of questions ready for your first one-on-one meetings with direct reports can be a great way to develop a positive relationship with everyone on your team:

 “Over time, I’ve learned that getting some particular data during an initial 1:1 can be really helpful, as I can refer back to the answers as I need to give a person feedback, recognize them, and find creative ways to support them,” says Hogan.

 Your first one-on-one meeting with an employee should be used to: